 The application of more-machine-than-human (MMTH) learners to solve classification problems in medicine is not new , but the uptake and use of such learners in trauma research has been slow .
 Some studies have approached the trauma centre transfer and trauma team activation issues using MMTH learners, and the results are conflicting with regards to the superiority of such learners over MHTM learners or standard criteria .
 One very recent study used a random forest learner to assign priority to patients in a general ED population, and found a slight performance improvement using this MMTH learner compared to the standard criteria .

 Thus, there seems to be a void of reseach on how to leverage machine learning to prioritise among trauma patients in the ED.
 Therefore, we set out to conduct a benchmark study, in which we attempted to improve on what we considered the two most important limitations of previous related research, namely the use of retrospective data and the focus on one specific MHTM or MMTH learner.
-Hence, we aimed to compare the performance of an ensemble machine learning methodology called SuperLearner to that of clinicians based on patients’ clinical gestal.
+Hence, we aimed to compare the performance of an ensemble machine learning methodology called SuperLearner to that of clinicians based on patients’ clinical gestalt.
 Our hypothesis was that the performance of the SuperLearner would be non-inferior to that of clinicians.

 Materials and Methods